-First of all, the place isn't really in Bethany Beach, but I don't have a "somewhere between Bethany and Rehoboth near that almost-finished bridge" category.
-In fact, it's about 30 seconds south of the Indian River Inlet bridge, on the east side at Tower Shores.
-Owner Matt Haley calls it "North Bethany."
-He's bigger than I am, so we'll just go with that.
+First of all, the place isn't really in Bethany Beach, but I don't have a “somewhere between Bethany and Rehoboth near the Indian River Inlet suspension bridge” category.
+In fact, it's about 30 seconds south of the Indian River Bridge, on the east side at Tower Shores.
+The late Matt Haley called it “North Bethany,” so we'll just go with that.

-What's dinner without Steamed Peel 'n' Eat Shrimp [pictured, below left]?
-On another visit I had the Fried Chicken with Bacon Corn Gravy [pictured, below right].
+What's dinner without Steamed Peel ‘n' Eat Shrimp?
+On another visit I had the Fried Chicken with Bacon Corn Gravy.
 Two butterflied and split breast pieces perched atop a mound of creamy mashers.
 In between was a layer of thin-as-air slices of yellow squash, zucchini and crispy snow peas.
 The dish wore a crown of hot cream gravy filled with yellow corn and ham.
 In spite of the gravy, the breading remained crisp and firm.

-Another tasty dish was the pan-roasted Pier Fresh Skate [pictured, below, left].
+Another tasty dish was the pan-roasted Pier Fresh Skate.
 When served properly, it resembles a big scallop shell.
 It was served over top of the same veggie mix enjoyed by the fried chicken.
-With an almost swordfish-like texture, it was described as "very flavorful, moist, not fishy, with just enough butter to still be firm when cut."
+With an almost swordfish-like texture, it was described as “very flavorful, moist, not fishy, with just enough butter to still be firm when cut.”

 There are several clever cocktails available at Matt's Fish Camp, none the least of which the Cucumber Fresca.
-Cucumbers are marinated in Svedka Vodka [pictured, below right] and the resulting potion is mixed with soda and lime.
+I hope they still have it when you go: Cucumbers are marinated in Svedka Vodka and the resulting potion is mixed with soda and lime.
 Be sure to be looking toward the bay and the sunset when you sip this one.
 Another tasty libation is the F.I.T.
 Margarita where pineapples and mangoes infuse a citrusy flavor into a vat of tequila.
 It's hard to have just one.

-One particularly tasty dessert is the Whoopie Pie [pictured, below left].
+One particularly tasty dessert is the Whoopie Pie.
 Two discs of dark chocolate cake sandwich a creamy, marshmallowy icing.
 The mouth feel of the cake is particularly firm and grainy and works nicely with the marshmallow cream.

-Matt's is open seven days in season.
+Matt's is open seven days.
 In spite of the upscale nature of some of the menu items, the restaurant is informal, with long wooden tables, benches, simple chairs and cream-colored walls.
 Seagoing art pieces and maritime tchotchkes abound, and beachy green beadboard frames the bar.